danthegoodman1/hologramnova-p-bon/README.md

 Now go ahead and hit **Control + X** and press **Y** when it prompts you to save or discard changes.

+**Keep in mind** from now on, network traffic will **by default** go through the cellular modem, so don't waste all your data right now. keeping this command commented out until you are ready to deploy may be a good idea.
+Also, setting your prefered overages action (whether to allow or prevent) in the hologram dashboard is also a good idea.
+I accidentally downloaded P4wnP1 over the cellular connection, and took a lot of overage charges when downloading and installing.

 Now might also be a good time to reboot the Pi for good measure (it will also allow us to test out our new 3G SSH capabilities too!).
 Go ahead and run:
 ```sh
 sudo reboot